QuantEcon/lecture-jax/lectures/wealth_dynamics.md

 Such spikes are related to heavy tails in the wealth distribution, which we discuss below.

-Here's function to simulate a cross section of households forward in time.
+Here's a function to simulate a cross section of households forward in time.

 Note the use of parallelization to speed up computation.